ferrazzipietro/poetries_in_pi/README.md

 In this project I used the first million of decimal digits of pi (`1_milion_decimal_digits.txt`) to find the longest possible sequential part of whatever poem (`poetry.txt`) that exists in pi.

+# Requirements
+R installed on your machine.
+To download R go to https://cran.r-project.org.

 # How to run

 Add the poem text to the `poetry.txt` file.
 By default, there is the first terzina of Dante's Divina Commedia.